samuelcromwell/Interintel/README.md

 http://localhost:8000/products/
 ```
 and click Send.
-You should get a response showing all th eproducts that have been added:
+You should get a response showing all the products that have been added:

 # Author
 Samuel Cromwell